 To view the decisions of legislative sessions from previous Administrative Years, visit the Tabularium Sande.

 The Council has full legislative powers in the State of Sandus.
 The Council reaches legislative decisions by consensus, unless a legislative decision (also known as a legislative motion) is contentious enough to warrant a vote.
 For motions where the traditional voting method is not used, all motions must achieve a major of assents by Sandum citizens in order to become effective.
-All decisions made by the Council are able to be vetoed by the Sôgmô, though the Council and the Citizens’ Party are able to override the veto by an insofar unwritten procedure — a topic for the First and Second Sessions of the Council to decide.
+All decisions made by the Council are able to be vetoed by the Sôgmô, though the Council and the Citizens’ Party are able to override the veto by an insofar unwritten procedure — a future topic for the Council to decide.

-The Council is presided over by a facilitator who is elected on unique procedure for elections.
-The term for the facilitator is one term of three sessions, or three lunar month, but an elected facilitator may serve indefinitely without objections and in good faith.
-Anyone may stand to be elected to the Faciliatorship from the period between the Full Moon and the New Moon.
-Current term limits stipulate that a facilitator may not hold the position continuously for more than a year, and the position must be vacated by the holder should their term go over one lunar year.
+The Council is presided over by a facilitator who is elected on a unique procedure for elections.
+The term for the facilitator is one term of six sessions, or six lunar months, but an elected facilitator may serve indefinitely without objections and in good faith.
+Anyone may stand to be elected to the faciliatorship from the period between the Full Moon and the New Moon.

 There are two different methods of voting on motions in the Council, a traditional method and an ‘assent’ method.
 In the traditional method of voting, there are three options a citizen has over a particular motion: to vote in support, to vote in opposition, and to abstain; these options are represented by ‘aye,’ ‘nay,’ and ‘abstention’ respectively.
 Most motions in the Council are not controversial enough to require the traditional method of voting, however, so a new method of voting was enacted by the Fourth Session of the Council in the Administrative Year 2015.
 In this method, where the traditional method would be unnecessarily dichotomous between ‘support’ and ‘opposition,’ the only option is to assent to a particular motion.
 All motions which are uncontroversial and do not require the traditional method of voting need at least a majority of citizens to say that they “assent” to a particular motion before it takes force at the end of the Session; however, if discussion takes place and the facilitator recognises the need for the traditional voting method to be used, the facilitator will direct the Council to vote formally on a motion.
 Otherwise, an assented motion will become a decision by the Council.